Vojtěch Hruban

-Vojtěch Hruban (born 29 August 1989) is a Czech basketball player for the London Lions of the British Basketball League (BBL).
+Vojtěch Hruban (born 29 August 1989) is a Czech basketball player for ERA Basketball Nymburk of the Czech Republic National Basketball League (NBL).
 He also represents the Czech Republic national team.
-With 996 career points, he is the all-time scoring leader of the Basketball Champions League.
+With more than 1.000 points is ranked second in the all-time scoring list of the Basketball Champions League.

 Professional career

 Hruban started his career in 2006 with Slavia Prague in the Czech NBL.
 In 2012, he signed with Nymburk where he stayed for 10 seasons in which they won the NBL championship every year.

 In July 2022, Hruban signed with the London Lions of the British Basketball League.

+On 20 July 2023 he signed with Cholet Basket of the French LNB Pro A.

+On October 6, 2024 Hruban signed with Scafati Basket of the Italian first tier Lega Basket Serie A.

+On December 17, 2024, he returned to Nymburk after 2,5 seasons.

 National team career

 Hruban represented the Czech Republic at the EuroBasket in 2015 and 2017.
 He was also chosen to play for the team at the 2019 FIBA World Cup.